rgrinberg/humane-re/README.md

 Don't have a whole lot of time to read mli's?
 Do you just want to quickly split a string and get on with your life?

 Well you've come to the right place.
-Humane-re attempts to provide an easy interface for 90% of your regex needs Courtesy of ocaml-re, it's also:
+Humane-re attempts to provide an easy interface for 90% of your regex needs Courtesy of ocaml-re, it's also free of:

 * C/C++ dependencies (re2, pcre)